 Unfortunately, it was reported that the United squad had an outbreak of COVID-19 within its ranks.
 This led to the next three games including the rearranged Leyton Orient game to be postponed.
 Hopefully, the players will recover and continue with the excellent form that they have shown so far.

 United have been excellent so far exceeding the expectations of the majority of the fanbase.
 Beech has found a way to keep motivation and team spirit high during the difficult parts of the season so far, which has proved important.
 There have been impressive developments from the players such as Joe Riley, Callum Guy and most noticeably, Jon Mellish.
-United’s more direct style of play, which has been questioned in the past, have been hugely affective by preventing mistakes which have let the side down in previous seasons.
+United’s more direct style of play, which has been questioned in the past, have been hugely effective by preventing mistakes that have let the side down in previous seasons.
 It has also allowed for a quicker paced intensity that opposition teams simply, struggle to cope with.
 The Cumbrians are now looking realistically, at automatic promotion with potentially new signings to bolster the squad in January; former Crewe Alexandra striker, Offrande Zanzala has already joined the club.
 United fans are certainly hoping for a prosperous 2021 on the football pitch.